swcarpentry/DEPRECATED-boot-camps/index.rst

  * Web sign up: http://lists.scripps.edu/majorcool.cgi
  * Or, send email to majordomo@scripps.edu with 'subscribe cbb' (no quotes) in the message body
 * Also, for the moment, we will leave up the hipchat room.
 If you feel like it, post your questions and/or answer others' questions: http://j.mp/SWCchat
+ * A full export of the HipChat transcript from the workshop will be posted here later today...

 Indices and tables
 ==================